Spectral Networks: Bridging higher-rank Teichm\"uller theory and BPS states: Total positivity

 This property provided the idea for extending the notion of total positivity beyond the group $\mathrm{GL}_n(\mathbb{R})$.
 Namely, Lusztig in \cite{Lu} defined the set $G_{\geq0}$ of totally non-negative elements in a split real reductive Lie group $G$ as the semigroup generated by the associated Chevalley generators.
 The main idea involves considering one parameter subgroups obtained by exponentiating the simple root spaces of the Lie algebra and the changes of coordinates are then given by positive rational maps.

-The notions of Borel and unipotent subgroups can be generalized accordingly for any split real Lie group.
+The notions of Borel and unipotent subgroups can be generalized accordingly for any split real Lie group, see \Cref{Sec:Levi-flags}.

 The subsemigroup of totally positive elements in a split real group $G$ is also closely related to the notion of positivity for triples in the generalized flag variety $G/B$, where $B$ is the Borel subgroup of $G$.
 Elements of $G/B$ can be naturally identified with subgroups of $G$ that are conjugated in $G$ to the standard Borel subgroup $B$.
-The pair of flags $(B,B^{opp})$, where $B^{opp}$ is the opposite Borel subgroup of $G$, is called the \emph{standard transverse pair}.
-Two flags $E$ and $F$ are called \emph{transverse} if there exists $g\in G$ such that $(gE,gF)=(B,B^{opp})$.
+The pair of flags $(B,B^{\mathrm{opp}})$, where $B^{\mathrm{opp}}$ is the opposite Borel subgroup of $G$, is called the \emph{standard transverse pair}.
+Two flags $E$ and $F$ are called \emph{transverse} if there exists $g\in G$ such that $(gE,gF)=(B,B^{\mathrm{opp}})$.

 \begin{definition} Let $G$ be a split real Lie group.
-The triple of flags $(E,T,F)$ is said to be \emph{positive} if and only if there exist $g\in G$ and $u\in U_{>0}$ such that $(gE,gT,gF)=(B,uB^{opp},B^{opp})$. \end{definition}
+The triple of flags $(E,T,F)$ is said to be \emph{positive} if and only if there exist $g\in G$ and $u\in U_{>0}$ such that $(gE,gT,gF)=(B,uB^{\mathrm{opp}},B^{\mathrm{opp}})$. \end{definition}

+\begin{example} For $G=\mathrm{GL}_3(\mathbb{R})$, a flag can be represented as a straight line in $\mathbb{RP}^2$ with a marked point on it.
+A triple of flags is positive if the triple ratio is. \end{example}